 cathedral he selected to

-army started to fight among themselves again — an Irish custom which
+started to fight among themselves again — an Irish custom which is net

-is net yet dead.
-And although Brian’s victory broke the Viking
+yet dead.
+And although Brian’s victory broke the Viking incursion in

 Brians death resulted in the short-lived united Irelands

 invasion and annexation of Ireland by the Normans one generation after they had conquered